bok3948/Basic_Pruning/README.md

 # Basic Pruning with Pytorch
 This repository offers a PyTorch reimplementation of a commonly used and practical method for pruning deep neural networks: magnitude pruning with granularity at the channel level.
-Our implementation, while inspired by foundational theory from the literature, is uniquely adapted for practical applications.

-Reference: [Pruning Convolutional Neural Networks for Resource Efficient Inference](https://arxiv.org/abs/1611.06440) by Pavlo Molchanov et al.
+Our implementation is inspired by [Pruning Filters for Efficient ConvNets](https://arxiv.org/abs/1608.08710), although it is not an exact replication.

 ## Features
 - **Granularity**: Implements filter-wise pruning.